 It’s probably easier to first describe who is NOT one – Neil Peart, John Bonham, Barry Barlow, Bill Bruford, Keith Moon, Carter Beauford, Ginger Baker, Clem Burke, Omar Hakim, Mitch Mitchell, and Stewart Copeland, to name a few.
 These are top drummers who work “progressively.”
 Grounded in roots found in jazz, progressives tend to play big (sometimes giant) multi-piece drum kits.
 Their work stands out in the music mix in which they appear, stunning us with their wizardry.
 They change time signatures easier then we change lanes on the highway.
 They astonish us with death-defying riffs.
 They add to the very shape of a song, compelling us to focus on their playing because it’s so entertaining to hear.
 We love them.

 A bricklayer drummer does the near opposite.
 These drummers create a solid bed of bricks for the rest of a band to dance upon.
 Their playing is subtle, almost unnoticeable, never getting in the way of a tune.
 The bricklayer’s outstanding contribution to the art of music is knowing just what to add and when.
 Their work disappears within the music and is rarely a feature or focus within a recorded track.
 Bricklaying drummers have their beauty in simplicity, and for that, they can be easily dismissed.

-Here are the top 10 Bricklaying Drummers of R&R:
+Here are the top 10 Bricklaying Drummers of rock:

 10. Bill Berry – R.E.M.

 Known as a melodic drummer, Berry reveals his bricklayer roots through his ability to play hard foundations (“Finest Work Song,” “Wake-Up Bomb”) while exercising his subtler abilities to help move a softer song along (“Near Wild Heaven,” “World Leader Pretend”).
 An interesting pattern in his playing developed throughout the band’s history: Berry would play a simpler style outside of the songs he wrote for R.E.M. thus, instinctively, adjusting his style to let the music of the band come to the fore.